fchastanet/bash-tools-framework/doc/BestPractices.md

 MY_VAR is StartEnd
 ```

-shopt -s inherit_errexit, added in Bash 4.4 allows you to have command
+`shopt -s inherit_errexit`, added in Bash 4.4 allows you to have command
 substitution parameters inherit your set -e from the parent script.

 From the Shopt Builtin documentation: